mtrudel/dotfiles/README.md

 ## Private Config Files

+The default `gitignore` file ignores all files with a `.private` suffix.
+This allows you to flexibly maintain sensitive parts of your configuration as described below.

+### Environment setting & Shell Scripts

+The default `.zshrc` file includes all files in `.zshrc.d`, regardless of extension.
+If you have private environment variables you wish to set (and do not want to use a per-project environment manager), you can manage them via a file in the `.zshrc.d` directory with a `.private` extension.

+### Git

-You can add your private content to `zshrc.private`, `gitconfig.private`, and `ssh/config.private`.
-These files are included into their respective main config file, and are ignored by git.
+You can add private git configuration information to `gitconfig.private`, which is automatically included in the main `gitconfig` file.

+### SSH

+You can add private git configuration information to `ssh/config.private`, which is automatically included in the main `gitconfig` file.
 Additionally, all files within the `ssh` directory other than `ssh/config` are ignored by git.
+This means that your keys, authorized hosts file and other SSH information are not managed as part of this dotfiles project.